 - Ideal for businesses using data-intensive platforms and tools

-Why Broadband Internet is Still Relevant
+Why Broadband Internet Still Matters

 - Compatible with various network systems